microsoft/covid-vaccine-bot/policies.md

 Cyber security
 Health care critical supply chain functions, including the production, manufacturing, and distribution of vaccine Support roles, such as cleaning, HVAC, and refrigeration, critical to health system function
+* Are you enrolled in a Medicaid long-term care program?
+	* Individuals enrolled in Medicaid long-term care programs became eligible to get the COVID-19 vaccine.
+This includes:

+Members of Family Care and Family Care Partnership Participants in IRIS (Include, Respect, I Self-Direct) Children ages 16 years and older in the following programs:
+Children's Long-Term Support Waiver Program
+Katie Beckett Program
+Children's Community Options Program (CCOP)
+Children Come First
+Wrap Around Milwaukee
+Children with Medical Complexity Program

 ## Wisconsin Regions